American Red Cross: Clara Barton

 Barton became President of the American branch of the society, known as the American National Red Cross, in May 1881 in Washington.
 The first chapters opened in upstate New York, where she had connections.
 John D. Rockefeller and four others donated money to help create a national headquarters near the White House.
 The abolitionist Frederick Douglass, a friend of Barton's, offered advice and support as she sought to establish the American chapter of Red Cross.
 As Register of Deeds for the District of Columbia, Douglass also signed the American Red Cross's original Articles of Incorporation.

 American Red Cross Administrative Headquarters in Washington, D.C.

 The next major disaster was the Johnstown Flood on May 31, 1889.
-Over 2,209 people died, and thousands more were injured in or near Johnstown, Pennsylvania, in one of the worst disasters in U.S. history.
+More than 2,200 people died, and thousands more were injured in or near Johnstown, Pennsylvania, in one of the worst disasters in U.S. history.
+Clara and 5 other Red Cross workers arrived, and within days they assembled 45 others, including doctors and nurses, to assist in disaster relief.
+The organization received donations from around the world, and Clara didn't leave the site for 5 months.